 4. Improved Body Composition and Body Image

 Moreover, body composition goes beyond the number on the scale, focusing on the ratio of muscle to fat encourages individuals to shift their mindset and prioritize building lean muscle mass while reducing body fat.
 Body recompositioning is not solely about appearance but also about optimizing health and function.
 By focusing on improving body composition rather than solely pursuing weight loss, individuals can develop a healthier relationship with their bodies.
-So embrace your strength ladies and start appreciating your bodies for what they can do and how powerful they truly are!
+So embrace your strength and start appreciating your bodies for what they can do and how powerful they truly are!

 5. Hormonal and Functional Health